sciencepark-coderdojo/sciencepark-coderdojo.github.io/README.md

 The key parts of the site are:
 - `_config.yml`: main configuration for the site
 - `_pages/`: holding infrequently-changing pages (like the About page)
-- `_posts/`: holding an periodically updated set of event reports and articles
+- `_posts/`: holding periodically updating events and articles

 ## Resources